Rolce5/course_connect_backend/README.md

 - Option to issue course completion certificates.

 ## Technologies Used:
-- Express.js
+- Nest.js
 - Prisma ORM (for database management)
-- PostgreSQL
+- MySQL
 - JWT for authentication and authorization
+- Fapshi for payment processing
-- Stripe/PayPal for payment processing
+//- Stripe/PayPal for payment processing
 - Node.js